MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

         0 & e^{i \pi / 4}
     \end{bmatrix}
 \end{equation}
-This is the square root of the <xref:microsoft.quantum.primitive.s> operation, such that $T^2 = S$.
+This is the square root of the <xref:microsoft.quantum.intrinsic.s> operation, such that $T^2 = S$.
-The $T$ gate is in turn implemented by the <xref:microsoft.quantum.primitive.t> operation, and has signature `(Qubit => Unit : Adjoint, Controlled)`, indicating that it is a unitary operation on a single-qubit.
+The $T$ gate is in turn implemented by the <xref:microsoft.quantum.intrinsic.t> operation, and has signature `(Qubit => Unit : Adjoint, Controlled)`, indicating that it is a unitary operation on a single-qubit.

 Even though this is in principle sufficient to describe any arbitrary single-qubit operation, different target machines may have more efficient representations for rotations about Pauli operators, such that the prelude includes a variety of ways to convienently express such rotations.
-The most basic of these is the <xref:microsoft.quantum.primitive.r> operation, which implements a rotation around a specified Pauli axis,
+The most basic of these is the <xref:microsoft.quantum.intrinsic.r> operation, which implements a rotation around a specified Pauli axis,
 \begin{equation}
     R(\sigma, \phi) \mathrel{:=}
     \exp(-i \phi \sigma / 2),